kelvin1095/rust-web-project/README.md

 ## Potential future plans

-- Use openai in some capacity to be able to
+- Use openai in some capacity to be able to mark more open ended assignments (such as introduce yourself or what did you do on the weekend).
 - Unique avatars
 - Being able to comment on verified sentences/words (probably would need some moderating system)
 - Translating competitions